Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: The Centralizers and the -classes: proof of zcl

 \subsection{Acknowledgement}

-{\it We thank Elisha Falbel, Ravi Kulkarni and John Parker for their comments on this work.
-Thanks especially to John Parker for his numerous suggestions on a first draft of this paper. }
+{\it We appreciate Elisha Falbel, Ravi Kulkarni, John Parker and Ian Short for their comments on this work.
+John Parker gave us numerous valuable suggestions on some previous drafts of the paper.
+Ian Short helped us to improve the English composition of the paper.
+Special thanks to Parker and Short for their useful remarks.
+Finally it is a pleasure to thank the referee for many precious comments. }